amazon-archives/amplify-photo-gallery-workshop/workshop-content/content/110_ai/10_rekognition.md

 - Added the *getLabelNames* function to use *Rekognition.detectLabels* to return a list of appropriate labels for a given photo on S3

-- Updated the *processPrcord* function to use the *getLabelNames* function to get labels for the photo and include them in the item record it persists to DynamoDB
+- Updated the *processRecord* function to use the *getLabelNames* function to get labels for the photo and include them in the item record it persists to DynamoDB

 Our Photo Processor code now uses Amazon Rekognition's detectLabels API.
 But because we already added permissions for this action in the previous section, we won't need to update the CloudFormation template again.